Fees and Policies

 A basic itemized return will usually run between $425 and $600, depending on the volume of information that is required to be reported on the tax return.
 Of course certain returns require significantly less expertise and require less information to report, thus the fee would reflect those factors.
 More sophisticated returns with voluminous information, including numerous investment or stock sale transactions can be substantially higher.

-* Major credit cards are accepted and arrangements can be made for clients to authorize in advance ACH payments from their accounts at a future date, usually on the date that a tax refund is directly deposited to their bank account.
+* Major credit cards are no longer accepted, however arrangements can be made for clients to either pay their fee by linking their credit card to their PayPal account and using PayPal to pay their fee, or authorizing in advance for us to schedule ACH payments from their accounts either immediately or at a future scheduled date, usually on the date that a tax refund is directly deposited to their bank account.
 It is prohibited by law for any tax preparer to negotiate tax refund checks, including having clients instruct that a portion of their refund be deposited to their tax preparers bank account.
+We do not use Refund Anticipation Loans.

 People often ask what we would charge for a basic tax return.
 This is often difficult as what a non tax person considers basic may involve additional time based on discovery of information gained during the due diligence phase or once we receive actual information.